 The group says that when implemented, the legislation will position the NSW Government as a global leader in the fight to eradicate modern slavery and have a tangible impact on the lives of people trapped in slavery in NSW and around the world.

-But the group – which includes Baptist World Aid Australia, Oxfam Australia, Stop the Traffik, Hagar and the Human Rights Law Centre – is concerned that instead of moving to implement the laws, the NSW Government has this week chosen to send the Modern Slavery Act back to a Parliamentary Committee and potentially open all elements of the legislation to further review.
+But the group – which includes Baptist World Aid Australia, Oxfam Australia, Be Slavery Free (formerly Stop the Traffik), Hagar and the Human Rights Law Centre – is concerned that instead of moving to implement the laws, the NSW Government has this week chosen to send the Modern Slavery Act back to a Parliamentary Committee and potentially open all elements of the legislation to further review.

-“The NSW and Federal Modern Slavery Acts are complementary steps towards eradicating the most extreme forms of labour exploitation,” said Carolyn Kitto, Director of Stop the Traffik.
+“The NSW and Federal Modern Slavery Acts are complementary steps towards eradicating the most extreme forms of labour exploitation,” said Carolyn Kitto, Director of Be Slavery Free.

 “The NSW economy, the seventh largest in the Asia Pacific region, has a big footprint when it comes to the estimated 25 million people trapped in slavery on our doorstep.
 Enacting strong State legislation will help NSW to take responsibility for the part we play.
 Civil society stands ready to work with the NSW Government to strengthen the Modern Slavery Act and ensure it is not open to faults or challenges.”